 Upon consummation of the Business Combination, the Company will have two classes of common stock: Class A common stock, par value \$0.0001 per share (the "Company's Class A Common Stock"), and Class C common stock, par value \$0.0001 per share (the "Company's Class C Common Stock" and together with the Company's Class A Common Stock, the "Company's Common Stock").
-The Company's Class A Common Stock and the Company's Class C Common Stock will be identical in all respects, except that the Company's Class C Common Stock will be subject to transfer restrictions and will automatically convert into Company's Class A Common Stock on the earlier to occur of (i) the 180th day following the closing of the Merger and (ii) the day that the last reported sale price of the Company's Class A Common Stock equals or exceeds \$12.00 per share for any 20 trading days within any 30-trading day period following the closing of the Merger.
+The Company's Class A Common Stock and the Company's Class C Common Stock will be subject to transfer restrictions and will automatically convert into Company's Class A Common Stock on the earlier to occur of (i) the 180th day following the closing of the Merger and (ii) the day that the last reported sale price of the Company's Class A Common Stock equals or exceeds \$12.00 per share for any 20 trading days within any 30-trading day period following the closing of the Merger.
 The Company's Class A Common Stock will be listed on the Nasdaq Capital Market ("Nasdaq") and are expected to be trading under a new ticker symbol.
 The outstanding warrants of the Company will be listed on Nasdaq and are expected to be trading under a new ticker symbol.